 LYMPHOEDEMA & LIPOEDEMA

-Lipoedema (or lipodema) and lymphedema are two medical conditions that are often mistaken for one another.
+Lipoedema (or lipodema) and lymphoedema are two medical conditions that are often mistaken for one another.
 Although similar in name, these two conditions impact the body in significantly different ways.
 It is crucial to understand the difference between the two and how each can be effectively managed and treated.

 Lymphoedema can be described as a localized swelling of the body caused by an abnormal accumulation of lymph fluid.
 This is not the same as the swelling or pain that immediately follows surgery or radiotherapy.
 It is therefore important to be assessed by your doctor or a qualified therapist before you begin treatment.